 The outcome is arterial stenoses.
 Fibromuscular dysplasia most commonly causes small stenoses along a vessel with intervening areas of dilatation (small aneurysms), creating a “string of beads” appearance.
 Less commonly the stenosis has a smooth tapered appearance.
 Fibromuscular dysplasia also weakens the vessel wall which predisposes to dissection.

 Arterial imaging with CT angiography, MR angiography and digital subtraction angiography (DSA) may be used to visualize the lesions in fibromuscular dysplasia.

-Selective DSA is the gold standard because it allows visualization of small or peripheral lesions.
+Selective DSA is the gold standard because it allows the visualization of small or peripheral lesions.
 The characteristic finding, particularly in the more common medial subtype, is alternating stenoses and dilatations, causing a string of beads appearance 5.

 Less commonly in intimal and adventitial types, there is focal concentric, long-segment tubular stenosis or diverticular outpouching present (see carotid intimal fibromuscular dysplasia).
-Cross-sectional imaging (CT and MRI) allows assessment of end-organ ischemic damage.
+Cross-sectional imaging (CT and MRI) allows the assessment of end-organ ischemic damage.

 - typical angiographic features include: vascular loops, fusiform vascular ectasia and a string of beads

 - less typical features include: arterial dissection, aneurysm and subarachnoid hemorrhage

 Treatment and prognosis